migalmoreno/nx-router/README.md

 # nx-router

 `nx-router` is a declarative URL routing extension for [Nyxt](https://nyxt.atlas.engineer/).
 In short, it's an abstraction around Nyxt request resource handlers that uses `router` objects to make it more convenient to handle routes.
-See [Examples](#org40673bb) for a walk-through on how to set up routers.
+See [Examples](#org02473ed) for a walk-through on how to set up routers.

-The main drive behind `nx-router` was I initially found built-in handlers difficult to reason and I soon became frustrated with how much imperative logic I had to maintain. `nx-router` aims to simplify resource handling in Nyxt with declarative redirects, blockers, and resource handlers.
+The main drive behind `nx-router` is that I initially found Nyxt built-in handlers difficult to reason about and I soon became frustrated with how much imperative logic I had to maintain in my configuration. `nx-router` aims to simplify request resource handling in Nyxt with declarative redirects, blockers, and resource handlers.
 You may think of it as a more batteries-included `url-dispatching-handler`.

 [nx-freestance-handler](https://github.com/kssytsrk/nx-freestance-handler) is a similar extension that provides handlers for popular privacy-friendly front-ends.
 However, this has the limitation that it only works with a few sites and makes you  reliant on its maintainer updating the extension to add new handlers or modify existing ones.